snowplow/snowplow/docs/04_selfhosting_snowplow.md

 Now you need to update the JavaScript code for SnowPlow in your website's `<head>` section to your custom tracking pixel.
 We're assuming here that you have already followed the steps in [Integrating `snowplow.js` into your site] [integrating].

-The secret is to realise that SnowPlow's `setAccount()` method in fact takes a CloudFront subdomain as its argument.
-So using your own CloudFront distribution is super-simple.
-If you are using asynchronous tracking and your CloudFront distribution's URL is `http://d1x5tduoxffdr7.cloudfront.net`, then update your header script to look like this:
+The secret is to realise that SnowPlow's `setAccount()` method in fact takes a CloudFront subdomain as its argument - so using your own CloudFront distribution is super-simple.

+If you are using **asynchronous tracking** and your CloudFront distribution's URL is `http://d1x5tduoxffdr7.cloudfront.net`, then update your header script to look like this:

 ```javascript
 var _snaq = _snaq || [];